slackingmutt/GettingAndCleaningDataProject/CodeBook.md

 and train.submects.
 Likewise, the corresponding test data were read into the data frames test.data, test.activity, and test.subjects.

+The features were read into a data frame using the 'stringsAsFactors=FALSE' parameter in order to avoid factors.

 The following tests indicated the absence of NAs.
 > sum(is.na(train.data))
 [1] 0